nus-cs1010/2324-s1/docs/environments.md

 ## Basic Requirements

-1. You need to have an SoC UNIX account.
+1. You need to have an SoC Unix account.
 If you do not have one, you can [apply for one online](https://mysoc.nus.edu.sg/~newacct/).

 2. Once you have an account, you need to [activate your access to the PE hosts](https://mysoc.nus.edu.sg/~myacct/services.cgi), which are part of the SoC computer clusters.

 3. You need a command line `ssh` client.
 Windows 10/11, macOS, and Linux users should already have `ssh` installed by default.
 If your OS does come with `ssh` (i.e., it cannot find the `ssh` command when you type `ssh` into your terminal), look for instructions on how to install OpenSSH client on your operating system.

+4. You need a [terminal emulator](unix-background.md#what-is-a-terminal).
+The default terminal emulator that comes with Windows and Mac supports only basic features.
+For Windows 10/11 users, CS1010 recommends installing [Windows Terminal](https://apps.microsoft.com/store/detail/windows-terminal/).
+For macOS users, CS1010 recommends [iTerm2](https://iterm2.com/).

 For older versions of Windows, such as those used in the SoC's programming labs, you can check out [XShell 6](https://www.netsarang.com/products/xsh_overview.html) (free for home/school use), or [PuTTY](https://www.putty.org).
 These are GUI-based programs so the command lines instructions below do not apply.

 ## The Command to SSH

-To connect to a remote host, run
+To connect to a remote host, run the following in your terminal on your local computer:
 ```
 ssh <username>@<hostname>
 ```

-Replace `<username>` with your SoC UNIX username and `<hostname>` with the name of the host you want to connect to.
+Replace `<username>` with your SoC Unix username and `<hostname>` with the name of the host you want to connect to.
 For instance, I would do:
 ```
 ssh ooiwt@pe112.comp.nus.edu.sg
 ```
 if I want to connect to `pe112.comp.nus.edu.sg`.

 After the command above, follow the instructions on the screen.
 The first time you ever connect to `pe112.comp.nus.edu.sg`, you will be warned that you are connecting to a previously unknown host.
 Answer `yes`.
-After that, you will be prompted with your SoC UNIX password.
+After that, you will be prompted with your SoC Unix password.
 Note that nothing is shown on the screen when your password is being entered.

 <script id="asciicast-4rtH1KENV6QOdKtlY0T7mce0M" src="https://asciinema.org/a/4rtH1KENV6QOdKtlY0T7mce0M.js" async></script>